 Sentence on Dehshari was deferred and he was remanded in custody.

-The High Court in Glasgow heard how a smiling Dehshari approached the rape victim on 10 October last year and guided her to a "lonely spot" in Washington Street.'Going mental'
+The High Court in Glasgow heard how a smiling Dehshari approached the rape victim on 10 October last year and guided her to a "lonely spot" in Washington Street.

 The woman said everything appeared fine until she insisted he use contraception.

 She told the trial: "He started going mental.
 He started punching me on the face and pulling my hair.

 "I gave him the money back.
 I felt if I did not, he would go further and it would be a lot worse."